 Welcome to Bangkok!
-This is a bustling city with all sorts of adventures and activities to get yourself into.
+This bustling city is full of adventures and activities.
 It can be intimidating and chaotic but give it a little time and you may feel right at home.

-On your way to and from our Rivers and Dzongs of Bhutan trips you will travel through Bangkok.
-It is nice to schedule a day or two on the front end of your trip to adjust to the time zone, explore the city, and begin to enjoy your vacation.
-It can also be nice to plan a day or two in Bangkok after your trip as well.
-It is a great hub if you are planing to continue your vacation somewhere else or you just want to relax before a long plane ride home.
+On your way to and from our Rivers and Dzongs of Bhutan trips you will travel through Bangkok where you can adjust to the time zone, explore the city, and slowly begin to enjoy your vacation.
+Bangkok is a great hub if you are planing to continue your vacation somewhere else or you just want to relax before a long plane ride home.

 Here are some tips, advice, and ideas on how to get around and what to do in Bangkok.

 Transportation from the Airpot

 Bangkok can be intimidating from the moment you step off the plane.
 How am I going to get to my hotel?
 Will I spend too much?
 Where do I find a taxi?
 Just outside the Bangkok airport is an official taxi stand with fair prices.
 Just follow the official taxi signs once you leave immigration and customs.
 You may be approached by taxi drivers in the airport - I suggest going to the official taxi stand.

 You can also take the BTS Skytrain from the airport to downtown Bangkok.
 Follow the Skytrain signs to the first floor of the airport where you will find an automatic ticket machine.
 Grab a map of the city here it will be useful for the rest of our adventure.
 Tickets are about a dollar and this is a great option during high traffic times.
 You can get a taxi from the end of the Skytrain to get to your hotel.